blueglyph/trait_gen/README.md

 ```

 The advantages of the first method are the clarity of the native code, the support of
-refactoring tools, editor syntactic awareness, and not having to convert the code to
+refactoring tools, editor syntactic and semantic awareness, and not having to convert the code into
-the declarative macro syntax.
+a declarative macro.
 Looking for the definition of an implementation method is
 also much easier with the full support of code-aware editors!

-The disadvantage is the current lack of support for procedural macros with the IntelliJ plugin,
+The disadvantage is the current lack of support for procedural macros with the _IntelliJ_ plugin,
 although this is an ongoing work (see [tracking issue](https://github.com/intellij-rust/intellij-rust/issues/6908)).
 A few work-arounds are discussed [later](#code-awareness-issues).

 There are also a few limitations of the current version described in the [Limitations](#limitations)